 - For orders above 1,000 words, I ask for a 50% payment upon order placement and another 50% after delivery.

-Experience: I have been working as a translator for more than seven years
+Experience: I have been working as a translator for almost ten years (and I have independent customer reviews to back that up)

 Customer Satisfaction: Almost all of my customers are very happy with my work